gfrino/extra-addons-tw/tw_iva_report/README.md

 1. Download the module
 2. Place it in your Odoo addons directory
 3. Update the app list
-4. Install "IVA Report - VAT Amount in Payments"
+4. Install "Simple VAT Report"

 ## Usage